apacheignite/documentation/clustering/ssltls.md

   ]
 }
 [/block]
-If security is configured then the logs will include `communication encrypted=on` [block:code]
+If security is configured, then the logs will include `communication encrypted=on` [block:code]
 {
   "codes": [